Overall ACM Multimedia Reproducibility objectives

-- Promoting reproducibility as a strong foundation for scientific productivity and progress in the multimedia community,
+- Promote reproducibility as a strong foundation for scientific productivity and progress in the multimedia community,

-- Increasing the impact of multimedia research by accelerating the dissemination and uptake of multimedia research results,
+- Increase the impact of multimedia research by accelerating the dissemination and uptake of multimedia research results,

-- Establishing a common understanding among researchers of replicability and reproducibility in order to communicate clearly and visibly, via a badge, the effort that authors have invested in ensuring that their papers are reproducible,
+- Establish a common understanding among researchers about the reproducibility of scientific results in order to communicate clearly and visibly the effort that authors have invested in ensuring that their findings can be recreated,

-- Supporting easier dissemination of code, data sets, experimental frameworks and other products of multimedia research.
+- Support easier dissemination of code, data sets, experimental frameworks and other products of multimedia research.